Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

-Figures~\ref{fig:RQ4_PartB_Strict},~\ref{fig:RQ4_PartB_Moderate}, and~\ref{fig:RQ4_PartB_Lenient} show the word-prediction Accuracy and Coverage results \emph{after} filtering.
-Which filtering option the user selects depends on how the user wishes to balance the overhead of reviewing non-relevant recommendations against potentially finding a larger number of relevant terms missing from requirements.
-The strict filter increases Accuracy by an average of $\approx$36\% while decreasing Coverage by $\approx$20\%.
+For the 50-50 split strategy, the lenient filter increases Accuracy by an average of $\approx$13\% while decreasing Coverage by $\approx$5\%.
 The moderate filter increases Accuracy by an average of $\approx$21\% while decreasing Coverage by $\approx$12\%.
-The lenient filter increases Accuracy by an average of $\approx$13\% while decreasing Coverage by $\approx$5\%.
-As shown in Table~\ref{tbl:RQ4_Significance_Testing}, the strict and moderate filters increase Accuracy and decrease Coverage in a statistically significantly way and with large effect sizes.
+And, the strict filter increases Accuracy by an average of $\approx$36\% while decreasing Coverage by $\approx$20\%.
+As shown in Table~\ref{tbl:RQ4_Significance_Testing}, in the case of the 50-50 split, the strict and moderate filters increase Accuracy and decrease Coverage in a statistically significantly way and with large effect sizes.
 The lenient filter, on the other hand, increases Accuracy significantly and with a large effect size, while not negatively impacting Coverage in a statistically significant manner.
-Therefore, when preservation of Coverage is taken to be the main deciding factor, the lenient filter would be the best trade-off.

-\begin{samepage} \begin{mdframed}[style=MyFrame] \emph{The answer to {\bf RQ4} is: Depending on how aggressively one chooses to filter noise from BERT's masked-word predictions, the average Accuracy of our approach ranges between $\approx$49\% and $\approx$25\%.
-With a strict filter, approximately one in two recommendations made by our approach is relevant, whereas with a lenient filter, approximately one in four is.
-With a lenient filter, the recommendations hint at $\approx$35\% of the (simulated) missing terminology.
-With a strict filter, this number decreases to $\approx$20\%.} \end{mdframed} \end{samepage}
+As for the 90-10 split, the lenient, moderate, and strict filters increase Accuracy by an average of $\approx$1.76\%, $\approx$3.34\%, and $\approx$6.07\%, respectively.
+While increments in accuracy may appear small, it is important to note that false positives are significantly more prevalent than true positives when the anticipated amount of incompleteness is small.
+As such, the accuracy \emph{ratio} for different filtering levels is a better indication of how useful filtering is.
+For example, consider the Accuracy ratio between the lenient filter and the unfiltered data, which is calculated as $4.41/2.25 = 1.96$.
+This ratio signifies that, despite a relatively modest improvement in Accuracy (i.e., $4.41 - 2.25 =$ 1.76\%), the lenient filter effectively reduces the volume of terms requiring manual inspection by about \emph{half}, thus making filtering worthwhile.

+In the 90-10 split strategy, the increase in Accuracy and the decrease in Coverage are statistically significant when filters are applied.
+As shown in Table~\ref{tbl:RQ4_Significance_Testing}, all effect sizes are large with one exception: the decline in Coverage brought about by the lenient filter vs. the unfiltered has a medium effect size.
+This suggests that the lenient filter has a less severe impact on Accuracy compared to both moderate and strict filtering.

+If one takes the preservation of Coverage as the main deciding factor, the lenient filter would be the best trade-off.
+When the anticipated amount of incompleteness is large (represented by the 50-50 split strategy), the lenient filter considerably improves Accuracy without a major impact on Coverage.
+And, when the anticipated amount of incompleteness is small (represented by the 90-10 split strategy), the lenient filter removes a substantial number of false negatives (around half) while decreasing Coverage with a moderate effect size.